-The components layer specifies particular entities (proteins, genes, chemicals) and introduces additional sorts for grouping proteins in families.
-For example ErbB1L is a subsort of Protein whose elements are ErbB1 (EgfR) ligands.
+The components layer specifies particular entities (proteins, genes, chemicals) and introduces additional sorts for grouping proteins by family or shared behavior.
+For example ErbBlL is a subsort of Protein whose elements are ErbBl (EgfR) ligands.
 Components are declared as constants, giving their sort, and metadata giving synonyms and standard names that can be linked to databases providing other information.
-For example the epidermal growth factor Egf with sort ErbB1L, and metadata giving its HUGO and Swiss-Prot names, its Swiss-Prot accession number, and its category. in addition to two synonyms.
+For example the epidermal growth factor Egf with sort ErbBlL, and metadata giving its HUGO and Swiss-Prot names, its category, and two synonyms is declared as follows.